Michael A. Rubin, PhD

 Please feel free to contact me at [email protected] with any questions or comments.

-My research investigates armed conflict processes and political violence, informing policy solutions to reduce the human suffering they generate.
+My research draws upon both global comparisons across conflicts as well as in-depth analysis of key cases.
+I conducted fieldwork in the Philippines (2014-2015) and South Africa (2024).
 My work has been published or is forthcoming in American Political Science Review, International Security, International Studies Quarterly, Journal of Conflict Resolution, Conflict Management and Peace Science, Journal of Global Security Studies, and International Studies Review.
-My research has been funded by the National Science Foundation (Law and Social Sciences Program), The Institute for the Study of Human Rights, The Earth Institute, and the Weatherhead East Asian Institute.

 I earned a PhD (2018), MPhil (2014), and MA (2012) in Political Science from Columbia University, specializing in International Relations and Comparative Politics.
 I earned my B.A.
 (2010) from Emory University.